Frequently Asked Questions

 Before you request your return shipping label, you will need to know the following: Your current contact information, your invoice number (found near the upper right corner of your invoice), the number of packages you will be returning and the size/type of Priority Mail Flat Rate Box or Envelope you will send it in.
 You must request a label for each package you are returning

 A Bulk Order is an order of large quantities that are purchased.
-Many organizations place bulk orders so they can then purchase product at lower prices to make a larger profit than if they were sold as a Fundraiser.
-Contact us if you want to purchase in bulk.
+Many organizations place wholesale bulk orders so they can then purchase product at lower prices to make a larger profit than if they were sold as a Fundraiser.
+Shop now!

 NOTE: Bulk order purchases are not eligible to be returned.
 If you want to raise funds using Threads of Hope products and would like to return unsold product at the end of your project, a Fundraiser is the path to take.